voidvoxel/gc/README.md

 Many advanced garbage collectors also implement their own approach to memory allocation (i.e. replace `malloc()`).
-This often enables them to layout memory in a more space-efficient manner or for faster access but comes at the price of architecture-specific implementations and increased complexity. `gc` sidesteps these issues by falling back on the POSIX `*alloc()` implementations and keeping memory management and garbage collection metadata separate.
-This makes `gc` much simpler to understand but, of course, also less space- and time-efficient than more optimized approaches.
+This often enables them to layout memory in a more space-efficient manner or for faster access but comes at the price of architecture-specific implementations and increased complexity. `vgc` sidesteps these issues by falling back on the POSIX `*alloc()` implementations and keeping memory management and garbage collection metadata separate.
+This makes `vgc` much simpler to understand but, of course, also less space- and time-efficient than more optimized approaches.

 ### Data Structures

-The core data structure inside `gc` is a hash map that maps the address of allocated memory to the garbage collection metadata of that memory:
+The core data structure inside `vgc` is a hash map that maps the address of allocated memory to the garbage collection metadata of that memory:

 The items in the hash map are allocations, modeled with the `Allocation`